BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 					- IF NO = deny registration? // OR dont bother, since there's no need for confirmation of registration
 				- is it already used within our database?
 					- IF YES = deny registration and inform user that the email is already in use and to try a different one
+				- send registration confirmation to email??
 	- task completion:
 		- does not change color
 			- ( how to overwrite written/saved(to database) color property )
 		- task completion(task_Status) is not saved to backend
+		- ensure it can be toggled back into active='not finished' state
 	- ensure due date is implemented properly
 		- check if backend saves it
 		- send 'notification' from backend to frontend if the due date is today